 - ENGL 11 (min.
 65%) or ENGL 050 with a min.
-B- - Mature Student Status with acceptable scores on College Assessments or the GED® test - Part-time students not fully meeting the above criteria may be admitted to courses but must maintain a cumulative GPA of 2.0 (C average) to continue in the program.
+B-. - Mature student status with acceptable scores on College Assessments or the GED[®] test. - Part-time students not fully meeting the above criteria may be admitted to courses but must maintain a cumulative GPA of 2.0 (C average) to continue in the program.

-NOTE: Full-time students are expected to have basic computer skills prior to enrolment, and students generally should be aware that the Multimedia Communication program is run on Apple's operating system.
+NOTE: Full-time students are expected to have basic computer skills prior to enrollment, and students generally should be aware that the Multimedia Communication program is run on Apple's operating system.